 In her free time, Lauren enjoys the outdoors, cheering for the Ravens, going to concerts, and spending time with her husband and two cats.

-Upon joining Lynch Physical Therapy, Erin underwent extensive training in the treatment of orofacial and TMJ pain.
-Under the direct supervision of Ryan Lynch, she participated in lectures, research reviews and hands-on competencies to sharpen her orofacial pain treatment skills.
-Following hundreds of patient treatments, she earned the certification as a Lynch Physical Therapy TMJ Pain Specialist.
+At Lynch Physical Therapy, Lindsey underwent extensive training in the treatment of orofacial and TMJ pain.
+Under the direct supervision of Ryan Lynch, she mastered her treatment techniques in orofacial pain thorough research reviews, lectures and hands-on competencies.
+Following hundreds of successful patient treatments, Lindsey earned the certification as a Lynch Physical Therapy TMJ Pain Specialist.